Sensitivity of mixing times of Cayley graphs: Introduction

 The notion of \emph{robustness} does not have a standard definition, and in particular the definitions in \cite{cf:Ding} and \cite{unifsensitivity} differ (and also differ from the definition we will use in this paper).
-Nevertheless they all have a common thread: a definition for Markov chain that does not assume any a priori bound on the transition probabilities.
+Nevertheless they all have a common thread: a definition for Markov chains that implies that the property in question is preserved under quasi-isometry of graphs of bounded degree, but that makes sense also without any a priori bound on the transition probabilities.
 Here we will use the following definition.
-We say that a quantity is robust if for any $c>0$ it can vary by at most some factor $\delta(c)>0$, depending only on $c$, between any two irreducible reversible Markov chains on the same finite state space $V$ with stationary distributions $\pi$ and $\pi'$ and transition matrices $P$ and $P'$ satisfying
+Let $\cM$ be the set of finite state Markov chains.
+We say that a $q:\cM\to[0,\infty]$ is \emph{robust} if for any $A \in (0,1] $ there exists some $K \in (0,1] $ such that the following holds.
+Assume $M$ and $M'$ are two irreducible reversible Markov chains on the same finite state space $V$ with stationary distributions $\pi$ and $\pi'$ and transition matrices $P$ and $P'$ satisfying

 where $\mathcal{E}(f,f)$ and $\mathcal{E}'(f,f)$ are the corresponding Dirichlet forms, namely